gotlougit/p2p-file-transfer/README.md

 - A very very basic level of support for authentication and authorization.
 This will become more important after encryption is implemented and the program is ready for general usage.

+- Tests for the protocol and raw networking code using a dummy socket interface to avoid creating separate OS sockets and complicating things

 ## Goals

 - Encryption: almost every single communication should be completely encrypted, so there is no way to tell what file is being transferred.